6 Corporations Own the Media and Most Scientific Publications in the World

 The world of scientific academia is incredibly competitive, with high standards that supposedly lead to better research and greater discoveries.
 Getting published in a reputable journal is the desired goal for an aspiring scientist – a benchmark for anyone wanting to make a name for themselves.
 With funding for that research often coming from universities or government grants and peer review being voluntary, the system can appear to be ostensibly immune from corporate interests and the typical symptoms of capitalistic greed.

 At one point in time this might have been the case.
-But today, there are only 6 corporations that control the majority of scientific journals and they have created a multibillion dollar oligopoly, controlling the flow of what scientists choose to study and charging the very people who fund the research, to see the results.
+But today, 6 corporations own the media and control the majority of scientific journals and they have created a multibillion dollar oligopoly, controlling the flow of what scientists choose to study and charging the very people who fund the research, to see the results.

 A Paradigm Shift in Publishing